btholt/complete-intro-to-react-v8/lessons/05-react-capabilities/A-react-router.md

 - If you're familiar with previous versions of React Router, quite a bit changed here.
 Gone is Switch, exact, and a load of other things.
 They broke a lot of things to bring in the best of Reach Router.
 It can be a slog to keep up with react-router's changes, but at the end of the day it's hard to argue they aren't improving quite a bit.
 - Previously this would have rendered both pages on the Details page because technically both pages match on a regex level.
 This changed with v6.
 Now it uses the same scoring system as Reach Router to pick the best route for each path.
 It's so much easier.
 I have yet to have any issue with it.

 So now let's make the two pages link to each other.
-Go to Pet.js.
+Go to Pet.jsx.

 ```javascript
 // at top